 1. One of the best ways to make a room feel larger is to buy smaller scale furniture.
+For example, rocker recliners are known to be much smaller than standard recliners.
 This immediately creates more room and opens the space between different items of furniture.
 Large sofas, armchairs and tables will make a small room feel crowded, whereas properly scaled furniture won’t.
 To make a room feel large, furniture should not be allowed to overpower it.
 This is a fabulous example here – just look how dinky the desk and bed are, and how thin the cupboard is:

 2. Leggy furniture (as in furniture with long legs!) works much better in a small space than furniture that sits on the ground.
-Consider furniture with cleaner and more open lines, like glass tabletops, chairs with open arms and furniture with exposed space underneath them.
+Consider furniture with cleaner and more open lines, like glass tabletops, furniture with exposed space underneath them, and chairs with open arms like the wishbone style dining chair by Emfurn.
 Here are some great examples below: This furniture make rooms look bigger because they don’t block the eye and the brain assumes that’s where the room ends.
 By allowing the eye to be drawn underneath the furniture, you’re allowing your brain to realise that the room extends.

 3. We all love having guests over, so an adequate amount of seating is important.
 You can squeeze in tons of seating without taking up visual space by using stools and benches.
 For a more luxe look (and comfy seat), daybeds are a good option because they lack a back, therefore your eye doesn’t hit anything until the wall behind it.
 See how this works in the example below – how clever:

 4. When you’re making a room feel bigger, don’t just think about the width of the room, think of the height too.
 A clever way to visually increase the height of a space is to install curtains several inches higher than the top of the window.
+Going to a blinds supplier Westral can help you get some great blinds for your house.
 Even if the windows in your apartment are just tiny squares you can fool the eye by installing curtains as if they were actually full height windows.

 7. Rooms feel bigger when they are less visually broken, so think about pushing more things out toward the walls to create a larger unbroken space in the middle.
 This is also important when thinking about spacing near the entrances of rooms and the height and bulk of furniture.